carljm/django-adminfiles/README.rst

 Embedding media from other sites
 ================================

 ``django-adminfiles`` allows embedding media from any site that supports the OEmbed protocol.
-OEmbed support is provided via `django-oembed`_, which must be installed for embedding to work.
+OEmbed support is provided via `djangoembed`_ or `django-oembed`_, one of which must be installed for embedding to work.

-If `django-oembed`_ is installed, the `render_uploads template filter`_ will also automatically replace any OEmbed-capable URLs with the appropriate embed markup (so URLs from any site supported by `django-oembed`_ can simply be pasted in to the content manually).
+If a supported OEmbed application is installed, the `render_uploads template filter`_ will also automatically replace any OEmbed-capable URLs with the appropriate embed markup (so URLs from any site supported by the installed OEmbed application can simply be pasted in to the content manually).

 In addition, ``django-adminfiles`` provides views in its filepicker to browse Flickr photos, Youtube videos, and Vimeo videos and insert